raghvendra5688/Harry-Potter-Book-Writing-via-Multi-Agents/README.md

 3. **Join and Save Chapters**: In the final step, the flow will combine all the chapters into a single markdown file, creating a complete book.
 This file will be saved in the root folder of your project.

 By following this flow, you can efficiently produce a well-structured and comprehensive book, leveraging the power of multiple AI agents to handle different aspects of the writing process.

+We provide the essential prompts to create a book with adventures, describe adult life of Harry as an Auror and family man and his duels with dark wizards.

 ## Installation